 |Detection Names||Avast (Win32:Malware-gen), BitDefender (Gen:Variant.Zusy.329313), ESET-NOD32 (A Variant Of Win32/PSW.Agent.OKX), Kaspersky (HEUR:Trojan-Spy.Win32.Stealer.gen), Microsoft (Trojan:Win32/Ymacco.AA82), Full List (VirusTotal)|

 |Symptoms||Trojans are designed to stealthily infiltrate the victim's computer and remain silent, and thus no particular symptoms are clearly visible on an infected machine.|

 |Distribution methods||Infected email attachments, malicious online advertisements, social engineering, software 'cracks'.|

 |Damage||Stolen passwords and banking information, identity theft, the victim's computer added to a botnet.|

 To eliminate possible malware infections, scan your computer with legitimate antivirus software.
 Our security researchers recommend using Combo Cleaner.

-In conclusion, information stealers target sensitive information that cyber criminals could monetize in one or another way (e.g., to use stolen accounts to make fraudulent purchases).
-Although, there are stealers that include additional features and function as keystroke loggers, clippers, be capable of accessing victim's webcam, microphone, etc.
+In summary, information stealers target sensitive information that cyber criminals can monetize in various ways (e.g., to use stolen accounts to make fraudulent purchases).
+Some stealers include additional features and function as keystroke loggers and clippers - they are capable of accessing the victim's webcam, microphone, etc.

 How did Hunter infiltrate my computer?

-GIF image showing Hunter being for sale on hacker forum:
+GIF image showing Hunter for sale on a hacker forum:

-Another GIF image showing Hunter being for sale on hacker forum:
+Another GIF image showing Hunter for sale on a hacker forum: